oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 - Only appropriate classification options will be presented to HybridSystem users.
 - Defender for Office 365 will notify users and administrators of blocked emails.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for developing and implementing an email usage policy.
+- The organisation is responsible for developing and implementing an email usage policy.
-- The Agency is responsible for preventing access to unapproved sites and services from within the network.
+- The organisation is responsible for preventing access to unapproved sites and services from within the network.
-- The Agency is responsible for ensuring their email gateway blocks, logs and reports on emails with inappropriate protective markings.
+- The organisation is responsible for ensuring their email gateway blocks, logs and reports on emails with inappropriate protective markings.
-- The Agency is responsible for conducting a risk assessment if the Agency chooses not to use a SIG.
+- The organisation is responsible for conducting a risk assessment if the organisation chooses not to use a SIG.

 ### Email gateways and servers